-Sunday Night Football normally has America sitting down to watch the game of the week in the biggest pro sports league of all, and we have more predictions for you as ever on Super Wild Card Weekend.
+Sunday Night Football normally has America sitting down to watch the game of the week in the biggest pro sports league of all, and we will have picks for every single game of the 2022 season.

 It is no wonder then that NFL betting pulls in huge interest for the weekly primetime matchup.
 The first few weeks of the season are booked in advance, but then as we close in on playoff time the flex schedule means broadcasters can choose the game they want just a few days out.

 It all makes for terrific viewing, and now we know exactly what SNF will have in store for 2022 after the NFL schedule was confirmed.

 Buffalo Bills @ Los Angeles Rams (Thursday September 8, 8.20pm ET, NBC)

 Wow, what a beauty to kick off the 2022 primetime schedule as the Super Bowl champion hosts the Super Bowl favorite.

 The Rams begin the defense of their title at SoFi against a team that is expected to contend in 2022 – and expecting to contend.

 The betting line is already available and the Rams have a one-point edge – things could not be closer.
 We also get the immediate return of Von Miller to L.A. after he signed a six-year deal with the Bills in free agency.